kubesphere/website/content/en/docs/workspace-administration/department-management.md

    {{< notice note >}}

-   If permissions provided by the department overlap with existing permissions of the user, new permissions are added to the user.
+   * If permissions provided by the department overlap with existing permissions of the user, new permissions are added to the user.
 Existing permissions of the user are not affected.
+   * Users assigned to a department can perform operations according to the workspace role, project roles, and DevOps project roles associated with the department without being invited to the workspace, projects, and DevOps projects.

    {{</ notice >}}